dianabasilio/docker-example/README.md

 - **Anonymous volumes** are attached to a container.
 They can be used to save temporary data inside the container.
 - **Bind Mounts** are folders on the host machine wich are specified by the user and mounted into containers like named volumes.
 - **Buil ARGuments and runtime ENVironment variables** can be used to make images and containers more **dynamic/Configurable**.

+## Networking: (cross-) Container communication

+### 3 types of communication:
+- Container to www
+- Container to localhost
+- Container to container

+## Container to www
+This communication has no problem, we do not need anything else.

+## Container to localhost
+You need to change `localhost` to `host.docker.internal`

+## Container to Container

+First inspect the other container:
+`docker container inspect <container-name>`

+Copy the IPAddress
+You need to change `localhost` to `IPAddress`

+### Docker Networks (Elegant Container to Container)

+Within a Docker network, all containers can communicate with each other and IPs are automatically resolved.

+`docker run --network my_network ...`

+1. Stop and remove the containers you want to connect.
+2. To create a new docker network: `docker network create <network-name>`.
+3. To inspect networks created: `docker network ls`.
+4. With that you can run `docker run --name <name-1> --network <network-name> <image>`
+5. NOTE: we did not publish the ports on the last command
+6. You need to change `localhost` to `<container-name>`.
+7. Do the same last steps with the other container you wanna connect to this one.